Netflix/NfWebCrypto/README.md

     $ make -j<N>

-How to Build with PNaCl
+How to Build with NaCl
 -----------------------

 There is experimental support for building the plugin with PNaCl.
 See https://developers.google.com/native-client/, for how to acquire an SDK.

-To build with PNaCl, you must have the Pepper 31 NaCl SDK or higher, along with a build of the OpenSSL libraries for PNaCl from NaCl ports.
+To build with NaCl, you must have the Pepper 31 NaCl SDK or higher, along with a build of the OpenSSL libraries for NaCl from NaCl ports.
 The SDK's root should be in ${NACL_SDK_ROOT}.

 To get NaCl ports, see: